Miteshryp/ecs-rust/notes.md

 - Components are structures which contain data which is contiguously allocated in memory, and all components of a single type are updated together contiguously, leading to better cache locality.

-- Components are updated by Systems, which are responsible for creating, managing and handling component object and event associated with them.
+- Systems are the logical unit for everything in the World and define the functionality of the App

 - A given entity can only have one instance of a specific type of component.